 For edited collection (with Sarah Buss).

 I offer an explanation of human value in this paper.
-I argue that theories of value have (at least) two components: (i) features in virtue of which an object is of value, and (ii) an explanation of why those features make the object valuable.
-Both are involved in giving an account of how something should be responded to.
-The focus in contemporary discussions of the value of humanity—and to a large extent this follows trends in Kant scholarship—is on (i).
-I join others in suggesting that the relevant feature is our distinctive relationship to values.
+I join others in suggesting that our value turns on the distinctive relationship we bear to values.
 In my view this is the capacity for having final ends, as a first approximation, the capacity for pursuing interests, projects, relationships, and self-ideals for their own sake.
 This is sometimes put forward as a Kantian proposal, but I take it to be distinctively Aristotelian.
-I offer an original account of this complex cognitive, affective and behavioral disposition, and the analysis contributes to recent discussions of valuing and care by Harry Frankfurt, T. M. Scanlon, and Samuel Scheffler.
-But there is a further, and in my view often neglected, question to ask, namely, (ii): how does the capacity for having final ends make people of value, and what is the nature of this value?
-I propose that the capacity for having final ends makes people of value by making us capable of leading a good life, a life that is of value because it is good for the person who leads it (and of course not solely for them).
-Intuitively put, a person matters because she matters to herself in a very particular sort of way.
-To appropriate a phrase, she is a being for whom her life can be an issue.
-A person has a life to lead, and a good life is a wonderful thing.
+I offer a new account of this complex cognitive, affective and behavioral disposition, and the analysis contributes to recent discussions of valuing and care by Harry Frankfurt, T. M. Scanlon, and Samuel Scheffler.
+How does the capacity for having final ends ground our value?
+I argue that it grounds our value by making us capable of leading a good life.
 How a person's life goes is something we stand to impact in our ways of relating to them.
 Our impact is of significance to us, to the people in their life, but perhaps most of all to them—for they are a very particular sort of center of a life.